Gold hat: Manufacture

-The golden hats known so far are made from a gold alloy containing 85–90% gold, about 10% silver and traces of copper and tin (< 1% each).
+The gold hats known so far are made from a gold alloy containing 85–90% gold, about 10% silver and traces of copper and tin (< 1% each).
 They are made of seamless single pieces of gold sheet, hammered to a thinness between 0.25 mm (Schifferstadt) and 0.6 mm (Berlin).
 Thus, the cones are surprisingly light considering their size.
 The Ezelsdorf example, measuring 89 cm in height, weighs only 280 g.

 Because of the tribological characteristics of the material, it tends to harden with increasing deformation (see ductility), increasing its potential to crack.
 To avoid cracking, an extremely even deformation would have been necessary.
 Additionally, the material would have had to be softened by repeatedly heating it to a temperature of at least 750 C.

 Since gold alloy has a relatively low melting point of about 960 C, a very careful temperature control and an isothermal heating process would have been required, so as to avoid melting any of the surface.
 For this, the Bronze Age artisans presumably used a charcoal fire or oven similar to those used for pottery.
 The temperature could only be controlled through the addition of air, using a bellows.

-Considering the tribologic conditions and the technical means available at the time, the production even of an undecorated golden hat would represent an immense technical achievement.
+Considering the tribologic conditions and the technical means available at the time, the production even of an undecorated gold hat would represent an immense technical achievement.

-In the course of their further manufacture, the golden hats were embellished with rows of radial ornamental bands, chased into the metal.
+In the course of their further manufacture, the gold hats were embellished with rows of radial ornamental bands, chased into the metal.
 To make this possible, they were probably filled with a putty or pitch based on tree resin and wax; in the Schifferstadt specimen, traces of this have survived.
 The thin gold leaf was structured by chasing: stamp-like tools or moulds depicting the individual symbols were repeatedly pressed into (or rolled along) the exterior of the gold.
 Combs were also used.